The River Tay is the longest of Scotland's Salmon Rivers. Visit the Fish Tay website for a full list of Tay beats.

 Worthy of special mention is House of Bruar - at the north end of Blair Atholl just off the A9.
 Huge country shopping centre, fine Scottish produce, cashmere, knitwear and gifts.
 Also garden centre and Bruar Falls, a strenuous woodland walk to the top.
 Along similar, but smaller lines is the Bankfoot Visitors Centre which also has a great coffee shop.

-I can personally recommend Legends of Grandtully - for the most delicious chocolates I have ever tasted (and nice cake), this is on the road to Aberfeldy, and in Aberfeldy itself there is the Watermill, for an eclectic mix of books, art and wholesome cooking.
+I can personally recommend the Highland Chocolatier - for not only the most delicious chocolates I have ever tasted and an amazing Chocolate Tasting Experience and Tour, this is on the road to Aberfeldy, and in Aberfeldy itself there is the Watermill, for an eclectic mix of books, art and wholesome cooking.
 And for art-lovers I can recommend The Strathearn Gallery in Crieff and The Atholl Gallery in Dunkeld, both always exhibit works by Scotland's finest artists.

 Take a day out of your busy schedule and really relax at the pool and beauty area at the Hilton Dunkeld House or have a day in the Spa at either Fonab Castle or Gleneagles.